-It has been 20 years since my marriage, and in all those years I have cooked almost every single day.
-If I count the exceptions, they might add up to just about a month—or a little more—spread across all those years.
-Sometimes it feels like the cooking never stops, stretching from morning till night without pause.
+It has been 20 years since my marriage, and in all that time I have cooked almost every single day.
+If I were to count the exceptions, they would barely add up to a month—or perhaps a little more—scattered across all those years.
+At times, it feels as though the cooking never ends, stretching from morning until night without pause.

-But these days, I find myself losing the joy I once had in cooking.
-I don’t know why.
-Perhaps it is because, in every middle-class home, the wife is expected to be everything at once—the cook, the laundry lady, the cleaner, the caretaker of the entire family.
-And now, as I step into the 21st year of marriage, the expectations from my husband remain unchanged, as if time has stood still.
+Yet now, I find myself losing the joy I once felt in it.
+I don’t fully understand why.
+Maybe it is because, in most middle-class homes, the wife is expected to be everything at once—the cook, the laundress, the cleaner, the caretaker of the family.
+And as I step into the 21st year of marriage, the expectations from my husband remain unchanged, as though time itself has stood still.

-It makes me wonder: when will the roles evolve, when will the weight be shared?
+It leaves me wondering: when will these roles evolve, when will the weight be shared?
 For years, I have carried the rhythm of the household, but somewhere along the way, the music of it has begun to fade.

 No comments: